How To Grow Your Purpose-Driven Company With PR

-During a trip to Argentina founder Blake Mycoskie had been struck by the amount of children he met who couldn’t afford shoes.
-These children were at risk of contracting infections from soil borne diseases which could greatly impact their health and future.
-Having founded a number of companies in the past, his entrepreneurial mind thought up a business model which could generate funding to provide free shoes to children in need.
+During a trip to Argentina founder Blake Mycoskie had been struck by the number of children he met who couldn’t afford shoes.
+These children were at risk of contracting infections from soil-borne diseases which could greatly impact their health and future.
+Having founded a number of companies in the past, his entrepreneurial mind thought up a business model that could generate funding to provide free shoes to children in need.

-The problem was, in the beginning, the team didn’t have budget for paid media.
+The problem was, in the beginning, the team didn’t have a budget for paid media.
 As a result, PR and earned media became central to the company’s marketing strategy from day one.
-There were 3 main strategies TOMS relied on to get their mission off the ground:
+There were 3 main strategies TOMS relied on to get their mission off the ground.

 Building a community

 It was actually university students who were the company’s first brand promoters.
 Already major advocates for what the company was trying to achieve, in 2007 a group of students from Pepperdine University staged the first One Day Without Shoes event.
 During that day you could see a mass of students walking to and from classes completely barefoot.
 Photos of the event were shared to raise awareness of the mission TOMS was trying to achieve.

 The major difference with companies built for social good is that consumers are not only more ready to buy and expect change from them, they’re also willing and ready to help these brands achieve their goals.
 According to the 2018 Cone/Porter Novelli Purpose Study of US consumers:

 - 78% of people would tell others to buy brands from purpose-driven companies

 - 73% would share information or stories about them